deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 10 (grpc echo server bidirectional streaming)

+- added bidirectional streaming rpc to the service
+- works, but connection closure is not proper. ~~need to follow up with that tomorrow~~ that error is expected when the stream is closed.
+Just returned the error.
+- TODO - add some comments and clean up the code

 ### Day 9 (grpc echo server)

 - added a client side streaming method to the service